 Understanding and managing carbon in supply chains

-Over 30 of our Partners and their suppliers are collaborating through the School to report their performance against carbon-related activities through the Sustainability Tool.
+Over 140 of our Partners and over 1100 of their suppliers are collaborating through the School to report their performance against carbon-related activities through the Carbon Calculator.

 There is a climate emergency – the IPCC and Committee on Climate Change state that we need to reach net zero carbon emissions by 2050.
 The built environment is a significant contributor to the situation.